-Creative Sound Blaster Atlas Audio
+Creative Sound Blaster Studio

 - 1. Click 13.Install Creative Driver > Yes. - 2.
-Select the installation language and click OK. - 3.
-Click to accept the terms of the license agreement and then click Next. - 4.
+Select the installation language and click OK. - Click to accept the terms of the license agreement and then click Next. - 4.
 Click Next > Install. - 5.
-Click Finish. - 6.
-Click OK and the system will automatically restart to complete the driver installation process. - 7.
-Sound Blaster Atlas app will download but you will need to have a working internet connection. - 8.
-Click the Start menu in Windows to access the Microsoft Store app tile under Explore. - 9.
-Click the Sign in icon A and select Downloads and updates. - 10.
-Click Check for Updates. - 11.
-A list of apps being downloaded will pop-up.
+Click Install > Finish. - Click OK and the system will automatically restart to complete the driver installation process. - 7.
+The Creative App will download but you will need to have a working internet connection. - 8.
+Click the Start menu in Windows to access the Microsoft Store App tile. - 9.
+Click the Sign in icon A and select Library. - 10.
+Click Get Updates. - 11.
+A list of apps being downloaded will pop-up. - 12.
+When just installed the Creative App will appear in the Windows Start menu.